-Home Performance with Energy Star
+Home Performance with Energy Star Programs

 How do I know if I would benefit from this program?

-Up to $1,200 for approved energy efficiency upgrades plus up to $1,600 for an efficient air conditioner or heat pump.
+Click here to learn more about Home Performance Rebates.
+Receive up to $1,200 for approved energy efficiency upgrades plus up to opens in a new window$1,600 for an efficient air conditioner or heat pump.
 You might also be eligible for a opens in a new windowFederal tax credit.

-Hire one of our certified contractors and they will walk you through the steps for participation.
+Click here to learn more about Home Performance Participation Steps.
+Hire one of our opens in a new windowcertified contractors and they will walk you through the steps for participation.

 - Home Performance rebates and loans are only available for qualified Columbia Water & Light residential electric customers and are not available for newly constructed homes.